graphql/graphql.github.io/src/content/faq/General.md

 The [GraphQL Foundation](https://foundation.graphql.org/faq/) is a neutral foundation that provides governance for GraphQL.
 This includes vendor-neutral oversight of open-source repositories, funding, events, and more.
 It's hosted under the [Linux Foundation](https://www.linuxfoundation.org/) and consists of [representatives from dozens of different companies](https://foundation.graphql.org/members/).
 The idea is that it’s an impartial and open home for the GraphQL community.

 You can find out more by visiting [foundation.graphql.org](https://foundation.graphql.org/).

+### Does GraphQL only work with graph-like structures or data sources that are graph-based?

+No, The "graph" in GraphQL is only used to represent the graph-like structure of data.
+It's a misconception that you need to rewrite your database to adopt GraphQL.
+There is no limitation in the GraphQL ecosystem that enforces that the data source should be a graph.
+GraphQL can be a wrapper around any data source.
+GraphQL is a query language for your API which means it is a syntax of how to ask for data.